 What you can do

-You can help by signing our Fix the HSR petition, which calls on Council to increase funding for the HSR - the first step in addressing this problem.
-Order an area-rating lawn sign from our website here, or talk to your local councillor about area-rating.
+You can also help by signing our Fix the HSR petition, which calls on Council to increase funding for the HSR - the first step in addressing this problem.
 You can also find more information on the petition page.